Menu

 BASIC TRAIL INFO

-Time: 2.5-3 hours (QP says “4 hours walking time” but you really have to be dawdling for that)
+TIME: 2.5-3 hours (QPWS says "4 hours walking time" but you really have to be dawdling for that)

-Trailhead: Upper carpark at Binna Burra (off the Border Track)
+TRAILHEAD: Upper day-use area at Binna Burra (off the Border Track)

 Surprisingly, Daves Creek Circuit is not along Daves Creek but you do come across Picnic Creek and some fantastic viewpoints.